The Phoenix – Deconstruction, Rebirth, and Renewal

 But because of immortality, it emerges from the ashes, a new bird, better than its old self.
 The new reincarnated self is better equipped to pursue its mission again.
 And this cycle of renewal, rebirth, and destruction goes on and on.

-The Phoenix Spirit Totem
+The Spirit Totem

 The mythical Phoenix spirit totem is the keeper of the fire in all creation.
 The fire represents transformation, death, and rebirth.
 The Phoenix is the ultimate symbol of strength and renewal due to its being a powerful spiritual totem (check here for more animals that represent strength).

-The Phoenix spirit totem inspires a confused and lost person with the following traits so that he can DIE in his old desperate self, be REBORN into a new, upgraded, and improved self and be TRANSFORMED into a confident and future looking human being willing to take up all the challenges.
+The Phoenix spirit totem inspires a confused and lost person with the following traits so that he can DIE in his old desperate self, be REBORN into a new, upgraded, and improved self, and be TRANSFORMED into a confident and future-looking human being willing to take up all the challenges.
 It is a bird with everlasting life.
 It regenerates or achieves rebirth by going through a cycle.
 Its resurrection or new life is obtained by rising from the ashes of its predecessor or ancestor.

 The Phoenix spirit totem encompasses varying versions in different cultures.
-From the pyramids of Egypt, to the deserts of the Middle East.
+From the pyramids of Egypt to the deserts of the Middle East.
 Down to the annals of the Jewish faith and into the quiet cultures of the Orient in China and Japan.

 The Phoenix spirit totem has an Oriental counterpart called the Fenghuang in Chinese or the Hou-ou in Japanese.
 They are also birds mired in mythological folklore, and in East Asia, they are respected to be the superior bird over all other birds.